-Sean Pertwee (Aldred Pennyworth) worked the closest with David, and in turn felt like a surrogate father to him, not unlike the one he played on the show.
+Sean Pertwee (Aldred Pennyworth) worked the closest with David, and in turn, felt like a surrogate father to him, not unlike the one he played on the show.

-David had to leave his family and friends behind but says he never felt alone, and that’s because of the amazing family he had on set.
+David had to leave his family and friends behind but says he never felt alone, and that’s because of the amazing family he had onset.

-Robin wasn’t as known as he is today when he started Gotham, and Ben remembers his first day in rehearsals with Jada Pinkett Smith and Robin.
+Robin wasn’t as known as he was today when he started Gotham, and Ben remembers his first day in rehearsals with Jada Pinkett Smith and Robin.
 He said he knew who Jada was, but he didn’t know who Robin was, and Robin just blew him away.
-The cast noted how much Robin brings to the role, with even the way he walks to portray the legendary character.
+The cast noted how much Robin brings to the role, even the way he walks to portray the legendary character.

-In the first episode, we meet Edward the dog and there is a pretty shocking death.
-The characters are totally isolated and no one is coming to save them.
+In the first episode, we meet Edward, the dog, and there is a pretty shocking death.
+The characters are totally isolated, and no one is coming to save them.

 Ben told me that one of the things they are exploring this season is “what does a lawman do in a lawless land.”
-We’ve seen Gordon blur the lines before but he’s still the boy scout at heart, so it should be interesting to see how he deals with this new reality.
+We’ve seen Gordon blur the lines before, but he’s still the boy scout at heart, so it should be interesting to see how he deals with this new reality.
 Check out the entire interview with Ben:

 Selina’s world is the most changed when we catch up with her in the premiere.
 Camren has talked about the struggle Selina deals with and how powerful the storyline is.
-I asked her what was the one thing she wanted fans to take from this storyline and she said: “understanding that strength comes from inside.”
+I asked her what the one thing she wanted fans to take from this storyline was, and she said: “understanding that strength comes from inside.”

 We may not be ready to let go of these characters yet, but Robin is excited to see the next person play Penguin:

-Cory Michael Smith (Edward Nygma) is honored to be part of the Batman story, and when asked about this it sounded like he’s still processing what it all means:
+Cory Michael Smith (Edward Nygma) is honored to be part of the Batman story, and when asked about this, it sounded like he’s still processing what it all means: